 If USCIS denies the petition, it will provide a denial notice stating why.
 Your best bet is most likely to start over and refile the application (rather than attempt an appeal), and remedy the reason USCIS stated for the denial.
-But don't just re-file if you don't understand why the first one was denied—get an attorney's help.
+But don't just refile if you don't understand why the first one was denied—get an attorney's help.

 If USCIS approves the application, it will send you a notice and then forward the case to the National Visa Center (NVC) for further processing.
 Your sibling can expect to later receive communications from the NVC and/or consulate, and after the priority date has become current, to attend a visa interview there.
-See "Consular Processing Procedures" for more information on this procedure.
+See Consular Processing Procedures for more information on this procedure.

-If your immigrating sibling is living in the U.S. and (by some miracle) is eligible to adjust status here, the next step after the priority date becomes current is to file an I-485 application for adjustment of status.
+If your immigrating sibling is living in the U.S. and (by some miracle) is eligible to adjust status here, they can file an I-485 application for adjustment of status with the I-130, or later.
 Your sibling can expect to be called in for an interview at a USCIS office.
-See "Adjustment of Status Procedures" for more information.
+See Adjustment of Status Procedures for more information.